sanketkheni01/httptoolkit-desktop/README.md

 ## What is this?

-This repo is responsible for building HTTP Toolkit into standalone desktop installers & executables that users can run directly on Windows, Linux & Mac.
+This repo is responsible for building HTTP Toolkit into standalo ne desktop installers & executables that users can run directly on Windows, Linux & Mac.

 HTTP Toolkit consists of two runtime parts: [a UI](https://github.com/httptoolkit/httptoolkit-ui), written as a single-page web application, and [a server](https://github.com/httptoolkit/httptoolkit-server), written as a node.js CLI application.